All applications must be made by email to: firstname.lastname@example.org by 09:00 on 11 November 2021.

 Maximum one page (an additional single page appendix may be included for a data flow diagram if needed).

 This section is only required for Sprint Exemplar Projects that are proposing to make use of data such as those addressing cross-council use cases.
+If no ethics approvals are needed, please include a statement detailing that no sensitive data will be used.

 All data that is to be used in the Sprint Exemplar Projects must be operated in line with robust governance and ethical standards that satisfy (amongst others) guidance provided by the: